Driving Anxiety Treatment: CBT & Exposure Therapy Ontario

 5. Mindfulness for Driving Anxiety

-Mindfulness can help you develop better manage your emotions.
+Mindfulness can help you better manage your emotions.
 If exposure therapy worries you, we can help you prepare.
 We can teach you to tolerate your emotions better or to have a healthier relationship with them.
 We will do this by teaching you how to be mindful of your emotions and thoughts.

 Learn more about mindfulness.

-Questions about Driving Anxiety Treatment
+Frequently Asked Questions (FAQ): Driving Anxiety

 What causes driving anxiety to start?

 Driving anxiety can show up after a scary event like a car accident, getting lost, or even watching someone else panic while driving.
 For some people, it starts without a clear reason.
-Sometime it's an intrusive thought or an overwhelming feeling that came out of the blue.
+Sometimes it's an intrusive thought or an overwhelming feeling that came out of the blue.
 Stress, past trauma, or general anxiety can also play a role.

 Why do I feel fine as a passenger but panic when I drive?